Maria Barroso: Biography

+After the Carnation Revolution, Barroso was elected as a deputy of the Assembly of the Republic, successively, for Santarém, Porto, and Faro, in the legislatures started in 1976, 1979, 1980 and 1983.

 Although not as politically involved as her husband, Maria Barroso was a founding member of the Socialist Party in Bad Münstereifel, Germany in 1973.
-She was the President of the Aristides Sousa Mendes Foundation, the Pro Dignitate Association and the head of the Portuguese Red Cross for several years.

-Maria Barroso had a degree in Historical and Philosophical Sciences from the Faculty of Arts, Lisbon and the course of Dramatic Arts from the National Conservatory.
+In 1986, Soares is elected President of the Republic and Barroso takes on the role of First Lady of Portugal (1986- 1996).
+As the First Lady, her intervention was directed towards the defense of the family sense and fighting against social exclusion and all forms of violence, participating in numerous initiatives in Portugal and other Portuguese speaking countries.
+In 1990, she created the Mozambique Emergency movement, granting, in the following year, the scripture of the Association for the Study and Prevention of Violence.
+In 1995, she presided over the opening of the cycle of realizations for the International Year of Fighting against racism, xenophobia, antisemitism and social exclusion.

+After leaving the Belém Palace, in 1997, she became the president of the Portuguese Red Cross, position she held until 2003.
+She was also a founding partner and president of the Administration Council of ONGD, since 1994 until her death, and also presided over the Aristides Sousa Mendes Foundation.

+She was awarded a Honoris Causa doctorate by the Lesley University (23 May 1994), by the University of Aveiro (16 December 1996), by the University of Lisbon (3 November 1999) and by the Universidade Lusófona in 2012.
+She was an honorary professor of the Society of International Studies of Madrid.
+And also received a Grand Cross of the Order of Liberty on 7 March 1997.

 She was a member of the Portuguese National Theater Company and one of the most famous theater and cinema actresses in Portugal.
 In April 2000 she read the poetry of Sophia de Mello Breyner Andresen at the United Nations in New York in homage to Aristides Sousa Mendes.
 She was involved in activities aimed at supporting the areas of culture, education and family, childhood, social solidarity, female dimension, health, the integration of the disabled and the prevention of violence.

 Illness and death

-In June 2015, she came under medical care at Lisbon’s Red Cross Hospital, following an accident at her home.
-According to the family, she fell, then was transported to the hospital.
-Early exams revealed nothing, but her condition worsened and new exams revealed an extensive intracranial hemorrhage.
-She entered a coma and her nephew, surgeon Eduardo Barroso, classified the situation as "critical" and "most likely irreversible".
-She died on the morning of 7 July 2015.
+On 25 June 2015, Maria Barroso came under medical care at Lisbon’s Red Cross Hospital after falling at home.
+She was transported to the hospital by her nephew Eduardo Barroso, a well-known hepato-biliary surgeon, walking in by her own foot.
+An initial CT scan revealed nothing serious; however, her condition worsened during the subsequent hours, and new exams revealed an extensive intracranial hemorrhage.
+She entered a deep coma, and Eduardo Barroso classified the situation as "critical" and "most likely irreversible".
+She died in the morning of 7 July 2015.